fox/FXPaging/README.md

 ## Tips

 * To enable endless scrolling, set `scrollView.endlessPaging = YES;` during setup.
-* FXPaging keeps references to current and surrounding (previous / next) page views and releases them once they're no longer visible to the user.
-When that happens, delegates receive `scrollView:didRemoveViewForPage:` message where they can do additional cleanup (like remove reference to that view owner).
+* FXPaging keeps references to current and surrounding (previous / next) page views and releases them once they are no longer visible to the user.
+When that happens, delegates receive `scrollView:didRemoveViewForPage:` message so they can do additional cleanup (like remove reference to that view owner).
 * Since views are kept only when needed, a subsequent calls to `scrollView:viewForPage:` could be made.
-Meaning if you'd like to persist views across pages, make sure that method returns the same view instance for that particular page and don't do any cleanup in `scrollView:didRemoveViewForPage`.
+If you'd like to persist views across pages, make sure that method returns the same view instance for the particular page, and don't do any cleanup in `scrollView:didRemoveViewForPage`.
 Beware of memory usage when dealing with large number of pages.
 * If you change number of pages after the initialization, call `scrollView.reloadPages` to make the change visible.
 * `scrollView.reloadPages` will also release and redraw the currently visible page so you might want to call that if you want to provide a different view for a current page.
 * Halfway to page a `scrollView:isHalfwayToPage:` delegate method is called.
 When the page is entirely visible `scrollView:didChangePage:` is called.
-You could use either to setup current page indicator, for example using a Page Control view.
+You could use either to setup current page indicator, for example using a Page Control.